sasquatch678/A-Painted-World/README.md

 A Painted World is a complete overhaul of TES IV: Oblivion focused on stylized, timeless visuals, modernized combat, deeper RPG mechanics, and meaningful progression.
 Built around MOO and OOO, it greatly expands Cyrodiil with expanded cities, new and reworked locations, additional quests and factions, unique landscapes, and new lands such as Elsweyr.

-The world is designed with immersion and roleplay at its core.
-It features a wide range of systems and slice-of-life activities, including crafting, animal taming, fishing, home building and decorating, and more.
+The world is designed with immersion and roleplay at its core, featuring a wide range of systems and slice-of-life activities including crafting, animal taming, fishing, home building and decorating, and more.
 Nearly every aspect of the game has been carefully refined or expanded, with many custom additions to existing mechanics alongside entirely new systems.

-## A Different Cyrodiil

 You must be prepared to cast aside your previous notions about Cyrodiil.
 The world no longer revolves around you, the player.
 Do not expect to be able to defeat every monster or NPC you encounter from level one.
 Familiar areas may now be far more dangerous, and you will sometimes be forced to retreat from enemies who are simply too powerful to defeat until you have grown stronger.
 You will probably die more often.
 However, if you have the ingenuity, skill, and luck to overcome the odds stacked against you, you will be justly rewarded for your bravery.

 If you feel overwhelmed by the difficulty when you first enter this dangerous new world, do not be discouraged.
 Be cautious at first and upgrade your gear whenever possible.
 If you encounter overwhelming odds, run away and return later when you are stronger to reap revenge upon your foes.
 Make use of the expanded combat system, broader spell variety, new religion system, and many other tools at your disposal.
 When necessary, seek help from other travelers and Imperial Legion patrols along the roads.

 The farther you venture from civilization, the deadlier the enemies you will encounter and the greater the rewards.
-With every level, you will become stronger than before.

-**Learn the world, prepare for what lies ahead, and don't give up.**
+With every level, you will become stronger than before. **Learn the world, prepare for what lies ahead, and don't give up.**

 ---